 Next time, just sit down and look relaxed....or

 Instead of trying to get louder than them, just start whispering.
-It’s amazing how quickly you can get their attention when you lower your voice…and how much quieter they get too.
+It’s incredible how quickly you can get their attention when you lower your voice…and how quieter they get.

-Just by placing your hand on their shoulder, and getting down on their level, you can get their attention and eye contact too.
+By placing your hand on their shoulder and getting down on their level, you can get their attention and eye contact.

 Because they deserve the best of you and not what's left of you.

-Taking care of your spiritual, physical, psychological, and social needs will help you feel your best so you can be the best parent you can be.
-It’s important to set aside a little bit of time for self-care even when you feel like you don’t have a single second to devote to yourself.
-While there are many different self-care strategies for parents, it’s important to experiment with them to figure out which strategies work best for you.
+Taking care of your spiritual, physical, psychological, and social needs will help you feel your best to be the best parent you can be.
+Therefore, it’s important to set aside some time for self-care even when you feel like you don’t have a single second to devote to yourself.
+While there are many different self-care strategies for parents, it’s important to experiment with them to determine which strategies work best for you.